idealvin/coost/readme.md

 | 4 | 0.206712 | 4.764238 | 0.316607 | 0.743227 | 23.0/2.3 |
 | 8 | 0.302088 | 3.963644 | 0.406025 | 1.417387 | 13.1/3.5 |

-The above is the time of [printing 1 million logs with 1, 2, 4, and 8 threads](https://github.com/idealvin/coost/tree/benchmark), in seconds.
-Speedup is the performance improvement of co/log compared to spdlog on linux and windows platforms.
+The table above shows the time (in seconds) required to [print 1,000,000 log entries using 1, 2, 4, and 8 threads respectively](https://github.com/idealvin/coost/tree/benchmark).
+The speedup column shows how many times faster co/log is compared with spdlog on Linux and Windows.

 ### 3.3 unitest

-[unitest](https://coostdocs.github.io/en/co/unitest/) is a simple and easy-to-use unit test framework.
-Many components in coost use it to write unit test code, which guarantees the stability of coost.
+**[unitest](https://coostdocs.github.io/cn/co/unitest/)** is a simple and easy-to-use unit testing framework.
+Many components of coost use it to write unit tests, which provides important assurance for coost's stability.

 ```cpp
 #include "co/unitest.h"